MyshaAhmed/CS-Routine/README.md

   - 7 Classrooms: `101`, `102`, `103`, `104`, `201`, `202`, `203`
   - 8 Labs: `HPCL`, `PG Lab`, `OS Lab`, `NW Lab`, `SW Lab`, `HW Lab`, `ACL`, `Mobile Apps Lab`
   - Labs have a max capacity of **30 students**
+  - Labs can be held only on the 1st, 4th and 7th period**

 - **Time Constraints**:
   - Weekends: **Thursday & Friday** off
   - Breaks: `10:30 AM – 10:50 AM` and `1:20 PM – 2:30 PM`